-We have two rubber grass mats available for purchase.
+We have two grass protection mats available for purchase.
 There is the 23mm thick variation and the 16mm thick variation.
-Both are fantastic products that be used in a number of different ways thanks to their many benefits including being: strong, durable, weatherproof, permeable, non-slip and soft under foot.
+Both are fantastic products that be used in a number of different ways thanks to their many benefits including being: strong, durable, weatherproof, permeable, non-slip and soft underfoot.
 Read on to discover more or view the products above.

 Our grass mats are incredibly versatile products that can be used for a number of applications in different industries thanks to their grass protection, non-slip, soft flooring and safety benefits.
-Here just a few examples of how our rubber grass mats have been used and continue to be used:
+Here just a few examples of how our grass matting has been used and continue to be used:

-Our equestrian rubber grass mats are used regularly in and around horse paddocks, grazing areas and stables where a non-slip and soft flooring is needed for the horses that use that area.
-Under the weight of horses in colder and wetter weather, the turf there can be heavily damaged and lead to a heavy, muddy area that is unsafe for animals.
-Our rubber grass mats have proved time and again that they can prevent this if installed in prior time.
-The mats are used to ensure that equestrian areas can be used all year round regardless of the weather or amount of foot/hoof traffic it experiences.
+Our equestrian rubber grass mats are used regularly in and around horse paddocks, grazing areas and stables where a non-slip and grass protection flooring is needed for the horses that use that area.
+Under the weight of horses in colder and wetter weather, grassed areas can be heavily damaged and lead to a heavy, muddy area that is unsafe.
+Our rubber grass mats have can help to prevent this if installed correctly and in prior time.
+The mats are used to help equestrian areas be used almost all year.

 A grass mats primary function is to protect the root of grass, they prevent your turf from being killed and the ground below from becoming a churned up muddy mess.
 Thanks to the open structure of the grass mats, the turf below is able to grow through the mat and keep the natural green appearance of the area.
 Once the grass has fully grown, it can be cut and cared for as you would a normally turf.
 To mow your lawn simply adjust your mowers blades to a higher setting.

-Rubber grass mats are also a popular in the events industry where a grass protection or non-slip flooring solution is required.
-The grass mats are simple to install and can then be removed then relocated which makes them so popular with events that are both in permanent locations or are touring.
-The grass mats are able to protect the existing ground from heavy foot traffic whilst keeping an event visitors mud-free and safe on a non-slip surface.
+Grass protection mats are also popular in the events industry where grass protection or non-slip flooring solution is required.
+The mats are simple to install and can then be removed then relocated which makes them so popular with events that are both in permanent locations or are touring.
+The rubber mats are able to protect the existing ground from heavy foot traffic whilst keeping an event visitors mud-free and safe on a non-slip surface.

 Our grass mats are a very simple product to install.
 Installations can involve using just the mats, cable ties and plastic fixing pegs.
 Here is a simple installation process where no ground levelling was required or a grass mesh was needed:

-2. Begin laying out the rubber grass mats in the proposed area and if needed, cut the mats to fit around any play equipment or obstacles that may be in the installation area.
+2. Begin laying out the mats in the proposed area and if needed, cut the mats to fit around any play equipment or obstacles that may be in the installation area.